 To obtain intense parallel beams of light, concave mirrors are often employed in torches, searchlights, and vehicle headlights.

-They're frequently utilized as shaving mirrors to get a better view of one's face.
-Concave mirrors are used by dentists to see big images of patients' teeth.
+They're frequently utilised as shaving mirrors to get a better view of one's face.
+Concave mirrors are used by dentists to see large images of patients' teeth.

 Solar furnaces use large concave mirrors to focus sunlight and produce heat.